Introduction to Azure Email

 - Queue storage is a cloud messaging service that allows Azure application components to communicate with one another.

-- A powerful messaging system for integrating applications, services, and devices is Service Bus.
-Service Bus can also connect to remotely hosted applications and services by using the related Service Bus relay.
+- Service Bus is a powerful messaging system for integrating applications, services, and devices.
+Service Bus can also connect to remotely hosted applications and services using the related Service Bus relay.

-From architecture to ISP outreach and surveillance to filtering services and real-time analytics, SendGrid handles all of the technical specifications.
+From architecture to ISP outreach and surveillance to filtering services and real-time analytics, SendGrid handles all technical specifications.
 As a result, it’s the greatest cloud-based email delivery provider in the world.

 SendGrid’s email services can be used in a variety of ways.
 However, it is entirely dependent on your requirements and goals.
 In Azure, here’s how to set up and use SendGrid:

-Please make sure you have an active SendGrid account in your Azure subscription before you begin.
+Please ensure you have an active SendGrid account in your Azure subscription before you begin.

 Create a SendGrid account and acquire the details you need to send an email using SendGrid by following the instructions below.